-Figure 2: Left: Piles of bricks to be picked up by the UGV in Challenge 2.
+Figure 2: Left: Wall marker and piles of bricks to be picked up by the UGV in Challenge 2.
 Right: Simulated indoor fire in Challenge 3.

 For detailed descriptions of our MAV/UGV team's participation in MBZIRC 2020 Challenge 2, we refer to Lenz et al. (2020).